top of page

 The two barbarians emerged from the vegetation and grabbed him, shoving his face into the ground.
 Dried leaves and sticks cut into his face.
 He tried to yell, but they only shoved his face down harder.

 “You fool,” the shorter one said.
-“Thought you could get away from us, huh?”
+“Thought you could get away from us?”

-The other barbarian quickly wrapped a loose cord around Xander’s wrists, and it solidified in an instant.
+The other barbarian quickly wrapped a cord around Xander’s wrists.
 As the shockwave wore off, thoughts slowly returned to his mind.
 First, there was fear, then there was confusion.

-He thrashed under the strength of his two captors, loosening the cement-like cords momentarily, creating an opportunity for escape.
-But then, the smaller barbarian jumped into the air and came down hard on his back.
+He thrashed under the strength of his two captors, loosening the cords momentarily, creating an opportunity for escape.
+The smaller barbarian jumped into the air and came down hard on his back.
 “Oof!”

 “Did you hear that, Arnok?”

 The other mangled barbarian laughed and put a firm hand on Xander’s shoulder, shaking him.
-“You just earned your nickname, Oof.”
+“You just earned a nickname, Oof.”

-They grabbed him by the shoulders and pulled him up into a standing position.
-He squinted as leaves and debris fell from his hair and onto his face.
+They grabbed him by the shoulders and pulled him upright.
+He squinted as leaves and broken twigs fell from his hair and onto his face.
 An intense soreness erupted down his back.
-He felt dizzy, and sick, like he could pass out at any moment.
+He felt dizzy and sick, like he could pass out at any moment.

-“Look at this one, Ruuk!”
-The one named Arnok said.
+“Look at him, Ruuk!” the one named Arnok said.
 “Look at his clothes—look at how clean he is.”

 “We ought to take care of that, don’t you think?”